vpoluyaktov/abb_ia/README.md

 Audiobook Builder seamlessly integrates with **Audiobookshelf server** (https://www.audiobookshelf.org).
 This integration allows you to upload the created audiobooks directly to the Audiobook Shelf server for convenient listening.

-## How to Start

-1. Make sure you have ffmpeg and ffprobe command line utilities installed.
-If not, install them first.
-2. Download the ready-to-run binary files from the [Github Releases page](https://github.com/vpoluyaktov/abb_ia/releases) for your target platform.
-3. Open a terminal and navigate to the directory where the binary file is located.
-4. Run the binary file by executing the command `./abb_ia`.
-The TUI interface will appear.

 ## Installation Instructions

 To use Audiobook Builder, you need to have the following command line utilities installed: